dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 The [`information_schema.tables`](./information_schema#tables) system view provides a more standardized way to obtain metadata about database tables that also includes views.
 But the resultset returned by `duckdb_tables` contains a few columns that are not included in `information_schema.tables`.

 ## duckdb_types
-The `duckdb_types()` function provides metadata about the data types available in the DuckDB instance.
+The `duckdb_types()` function provides metadata about the data types available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|